The Best Cat DNA Test Kit: Reviews & Ratings

 The company offers one of the more affordable packages out there, with prices starting at just $45, with add-on tests available for an additional fee.

-Then you just send out the sample to be analyzed and wait for the lab to provide you with results.
+You then send out the sample to be analyzed and wait for the lab to provide you with results.

 The company is a branch of the DNA Diagnostics Center (DDC) that has been offering genetic testing for humans and animals for more than 20 years.